denis-ismailaj/distributed-systems-notes/MapReduce.md

 ## Usage

 The computation takes a set of _input_ key/value pairs, and produces a set of _output_ key/value pairs.
-The user of the MapReduce library expresses the computation as two functions: `Map` and `Reduce`.
+The user expresses the computation as two functions: `Map` and `Reduce`.

 `Map`, written by the user, takes an input pair and produces a set of _intermediate_ key/value pairs.
 The MapReduce library groups together all intermediate values associated with the same intermediate key `I`